10 Best Spots for Ontario Brook Trout

 6. Sutton River

-The most remote spot on this list, but maybe the only place on earth you can catch dozens of 4-pound brook trout in one day.
+The most remote spot on this list, but maybe the only place on earth where you can catch dozens of 4-pound brook trout in one day.
 On a dry fly.
 A bucket list trip that every trout angler should do.
 Several outfitters service this area.

-7. Thunder Bay district
+7. Thunder Bay District

-About 75 stocked lakes, and a dozen or so lakes with natural reproduction, make the Thunder Bay district worth investigating.
-The easily accessed lakes get worked over but lakes off the beaten path can provide exceptional fishing and true trophies.
+About 75 stocked lakes and a dozen or so lakes with natural reproduction make the Thunder Bay district worth investigating.
+The easily accessed lakes get worked over, but lakes off the beaten path can provide exceptional fishing and true trophies.

 The Greenstone region has a lot of really great brook trout opportunities in both its lakes and rivers.
 Anyone who is willing to look over the stocking lists for the Geraldton/Longlac/Nakina area will be richly rewarded.
-This region has very high-quality lakes, with relatively light angling pressure and the stocked brook trout grow large.
+This region has very high-quality lakes, with relatively light angling pressure, and the stocked brook trout grow large.
 What's even more impressive is the handful of lakes that have naturally reproducing brook trout.

-Gord Ellis with a monster size Nipigon Brook Trout.
+Gord Ellis with a monster-size Nipigon Brook Trout.
 (Photo credit: Gord Ellis)

-9. The Albany River watershed
+9. The Albany River Watershed

 One of the largest waterways in Ontario, the Albany flows northeast from Lake St. Joseph before emptying its massive contents into James Bay.
 The Albany is justifiably legendary for its brook trout fishing, and people have been travelling north to fish its waters for years.
 Monster fish are not common here, but the potential for a true trophy brook trout is very real.

-10. Ignace and Area
+10. Ignace And Area

 One of the more unusual scenarios for trophy brook trout in Ontario can be found in the Ignace area of Northwestern Ontario.
-A bonus of fishing in the Ignace area is the access to almost all the brook trout lakes is relatively good.
+A bonus of fishing in the Ignace area is that access to almost all the brook trout lakes is relatively good.
 Several lakes even have enough of a launch to back a small car topper in on a trailer.

 About Gord Ellis